puneetkaura/ideas/README.md

 * Brand2Consumer - Allows brands to get direct access to their consumers/influencers, something like https://www.getperksy.com/.
 * Tech4Good - A community that helps build tech for NGOs.
 Example Help CharityBeds get a better website ?
 * Annotate Podcasts and Videos - People can listen to selective parts of the video or podcast and comment and discuss.
-* Income sharing agreements in India (Investing in People)
+* Income sharing agreements in India (Investing in People), My dream project - Make helping people easier by aligning incentives.
 * TokenAssets - Hbits.co - Tokenize assets so as to make them more accessible to people.
+* UnMissable reminder (Android and iOS) - Send important notifications and messages to near/dear ones - Reminders they simply cant miss.
+Whatsapp and SMS overload cause people to miss important messages.
+The UnMissable reminder might add a sticky notification or change the desktop pic to allow the remindee to not miss the message.